 Read and hear the poem: Still Water, Orange, Apple, Tea

-For four weeks in October 2014, Anne attended the Hawthornden Castle retreat for writers in Midlothian, Scotland, where she completed the first draft of her book-length poem sequence, The Last Parent.
+For four weeks in October/November 2014, Anne attended the Hawthornden Castle retreat for writers in Midlothian, Scotland, where she completed the first draft of her long poem sequence, The Last Parent.

 The sequence is written in two voices, not in dialogue, but in two voices of the same person, running concurrently, each in its own persona.
 One is that of the bereaved daughter following the death of her second parent.
 The other is her persona as Administrator of the Estate – a second self, divorced from emotional responses to grief, in order to work on the tasks at hand.

 This latter voice is intentionally more gruff and prosaic and speaks as though giving guidelines to a reader who may yet have this responsibility ahead of them.
-The first piece of advice comes under the section heading Confused at first, you’ll need to gain sure footing from the start in the poem Become Psychotic and begins:
+The first piece of advice comes in the second poem in the sequence, Become Psychotic, and begins:

 At such a time, you must divide yourself